goldstack/goldstack/workspaces/docs/docs/templates/hetzner-vps/about.md

-This templates allows deploying a VPS server to Hetzner.
+This templates allows setting up and deploy an application to a VPS server hosted on Hetzner.